 Now in its 14th year, College & Career Month is a partnership between the Boston Public Schools and Success Boston.
 Since College & Career Month began, Success Boston and its partners have worked to increase the numbers of Boston Public Schools students who attend and complete college.
 Today, the six-year college completion rate stands at 53% for BPS graduates, up from 35% for the class of 2000.

-As part of College & Career Month, this panel will bring together BPS alumni who, with support from Success Boston, recently entered or completed college and are embarking on their careers.
-Panelists will share their stories of transition and success, their experience and preparation as BPS alumni, and their advice for current students and those who educate and support them.
+Click on the link below to watch a recording of the Success Boston Alumni panel: As part of College & Career Month, this panel brought together BPS alumni who, with support from Success Boston, recently entered or completed college and are embarking on their careers.
+Panelists shared their stories of transition and success, their experience and preparation as BPS alumni, and their advice for current students and those who educate and support them.

 When thinking about your future, dream big!
 Start by setting goals and envisioning your ideal lifestyle.
 What are your passions?
 What makes you happy?
 What are you good at?
 Think about what kind of career would both make you happy and allow you to attain the lifestyle you want.
 What kind of degree do you need in order to enter that career?
 What kind of college or university do you need to go to?
 What do you need to do now in order to get accepted?